Privacy Notice for California Residents

 • CDS’ business purpose for collecting your personal information

-• The categories of third parties with whom CDS shares that personal information
+• The categories of third parties with whom we share that personal information

-• The specific pieces of personal information CDS collected about you
+• The specific pieces of personal information we collected about you

-• Whether CDS has disclosed your personal information for a business purpose and, if so, the personal information categories that each category of recipient received
+• Whether CDS has disclosed your personal information for a business purpose and, if so, inform you of the personal information categories that each category of recipient received

-Subject to certain exceptions set forth below, you have the right to request that CDS delete any of your personal information CDS has collected and retained.
-Upon receipt and confirmation of your identity, CDS will delete (and ensure that any third parties to whom CDS has disclosed your personal information delete) your personal information from CDS’ (and, if applicable, the third parties’) records.
+Subject to certain exceptions, you have the right to request that CDS delete any of your personal information CDS has collected and retained.
+Additionally, you have the right to request the correction of any personal information that CDS has collected and retained.
+Upon receipt and confirmation of your identity, CDS will delete (and ensure that any third parties to whom CDS has disclosed your personal information delete) your personal information from CDS’ records or make corrections to any of your personal information per your instructions.

 CDS may deny your request for deletion if retaining the personal information is necessary for CDS (or any third party with whom CDS has shared your personal information) to: